CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 CPU and GPU nodes.
 To run your interactive job on a GPU node, use `sinteractive`
 [with the `--gpu` option](./interactive-usage.md#sinteractive-in-puhti).
-Note that you can only run two simultaneous jobs in the Puhti `interactive` partition.
+Note that you can only run two simultaneous jobs on the Puhti `interactive` partition.

 | Partition     | Time<br>limit | Max<br>GPUs | Max CPU<br>cores | Max<br>nodes | [Node types](../systems-puhti.md) | Max memory<br>per node | Max local storage<br>([NVMe]) per node |